hdaklue/porter/README.md

 - **Microservices** with service-specific roles
 - **High-performance** applications where DB queries are a bottleneck

-**Note:** For true multi-tenancy (shared codebase, tenant-specific roles), consider database-based RBAC packages like.
-Porter's class-based approach is optimized for applications where roles are business logic, not tenant-variable data.
+**Note:** For true multi-tenancy (shared codebase, tenant-specific roles), consider database-heavy packages.
+Porter's class-based approach is optimized for applications where access control reflects business logic, not tenant-variable data.

 ---